tomwillfixit/swarm-test-cluster/README.md

 * Swarm Test Cluster

-  Using Docker Machine and Docker Swarm we will spread test execution across multiple physical Docker hosts and leverage these addition resources to reduce test execution time.
+  Using Docker Machine and Docker Swarm we will spread test execution across multiple physical Docker hosts and leverage these additional resources to reduce test execution time.

 * Local Docker Registry